Glossary of Web Marketing Term

 Landing Page(s): This is the entry point, or first page a user sees, when visiting a website.
 Often custom pages are created to be used as landing pages for pay per click campaigns.

 Link: A connector written into the source-code of a document that, when triggered by the site-user, leads to another document on the web.
 Links generally appear as coloured underlined text however they might also be triggered by images, FLASH, java scripts and drop down menus.
-Links are the item that the user clicks on to naviagate to a new page.
+Links are the item that the user clicks on to navigate to a new page.

 Link Density: The number of links directed to your website originating from outside sources